rosettatype/design-regression/_posts/2021-02-05-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

 ## Details of the words and non-words

-We generated a large pool of items, words and non-words, using [MCWord: An Orthographic Wordform Database](http://www.neuro.mcw.edu/mcword/).The parameters we selected were:
+We generated a large pool of items, words and non-words, using [MCWord: An Orthographic Wordform Database](http://www.neuro.mcw.edu/mcword/).
+The parameters we selected were:

 - 5–11 letter items
 - word frequencies between 50 and 3000 which result in words that have a similar level of difficulty and are not too obscure